-Name and Description of risk Potential impact Inherer (gross risk lev (no Contr s) Controls Lead Member Risk owner Risk manager le sidual vel (at existir contro fter Mitigating actions (to address control issues) Comments Last updated Probability Impact Raing Probability Impact Rating L08 - Cyber Security -If there is insufficient security with regards to the data held and IT systems used by the councils and insufficient protection against malicious attacks on council's systems then there is a risk of: a data breach, a loss of service, cyber- ransom.
-Financial loss / fine Financial loss / fine Prosecution - penalties imposed Individuals could be placed at risk of harm Reduced capability to deliver customer facing services Unlawful disclosure of sensitive information Inability to share services or work with partners Loss of reputation Increased threat to security due to most staff working from home 4 5 20 File and data encryption on computer devices 21 File and data encryption on computer devices 22 Managing access permissions and privileged users through AD and individual applications 23 Schedule of regular security patching 24 Vulnerability scanning 25 Malware protection and detection 26 Effective information management and security training and awareness programme for staff 26 Password and Multi Factor Authentication security controls in place 27 Robust information and data related incident management procedures in place 28 Appropriate robust contractual arrangements in place with all third parties that supply systems or data processing services 29 Appropriate plans in place to ensure ongoing PSN compliance 24 Adequate preventative measures in place to mitigate insider threat, including physical and system security 24 Insider threat mitigated through recuritment and line Councillor S Dallimore Stephen Hinds David Spilsbury 3 5 15 A series of all-Council staff awareness sessions and members given presentations with the Police Cyber Security Advisor.
-All staff reminded to be vigilant to unexpected emails due to the heightened risk of cyber-attack due to escalating tensions in Eastern Europe and at critical periods such as the run up to Elections Cyber Security advice and guidance regularly highlighted to all staff.
+Name and Description of risk Potential impact Inherer (gross risk leve (before Control a) el Controls Lead Member Risk owner Risk manager Residua risk leve (after existing controls Mitigating actions (to address control issues) Comments Last updated Probability Impact Probability Impact L08 - Cyber Security -If there is insufficient security with regards to the data held and IT Financial loss / fine Prosecution - penalties imposed 4 5 2 File and data encryption on computer devices Managing access permissions and privileged users through AD and individual applications Councillor S Dallimore Stephen Hinds David Spilsbury 351 5 A series of all-Council staff awareness sessions and members given presentations with the Police Cyber Security Advisor.
+All staff reminded to be vigilant to unexpected emails due to the heightened risk of cyber-attack due to escalating tensions in Eastern Europe and at critical periods such as the run up to Elections Risk reviewed on 03/10/2023 - No changes systems used by the councils and insufficient protection against malicious attacks on council's Individuals could be placed at risk of harm Reduced capability to deliver customer facing services Unlawful disclosure of sensitive information Schedule of regular security patching Vulnerability scanning Malware protection and detection - Cyber Security advice and guidance regularly highlighted to all staff.
 Cyber Security is mandatory e-learning for all staff to be completed annually and is part of new starters induction training.
-Cyber Security Officer has reviewed advice and provided assurance on our compliance.
+Cyber Security Officer has reviewed advice and provided systems then there is a risk of: a data breach, a loss of service, cyber- ransom.
+Inability to share services or work with partners Effective information management and security training and awareness programme for staff - assurance on our compliance.
 External Health Check undertaken each year and Cabinet Office PSN compliance reviewed and certified each year to ensure the infrastructure is secure to connect to the PSN.
-Internal Audit completed cyber audits with no major issues or significant risks identified.
+Loss of reputation Increased threat to security due to most staff working from home - Password and Multi Factor Authentication security controls in place Robust information and data related incident management procedures in place Internal Audit completed cyber audits with no major issues or significant risks identified.
 IT implemented an intrusion prevention and detection system which is monitored, and regular actions are implemented from the resulting reports.
-IT Officer has specific responsibility for Cyber Security and we have engaged a specialist partner to advise on industry best practices and standards.
-Microsoft Multi-Factor Authentication is embedded to authenticate users providing an enhanced level of cyber security.
-Risk reviewed 30/07/2023 - No changes A complete restructure and update of the technical approach for the infrastructure has resulted in a move to a zero trust model.
-Advice received from NCSC on specific activity alerts, the increased threat of globalised ransomware and malware attacks.
+Appropriate robust contractual arrangements in place with all third parties that supply systems or data processing services Appropriate plans in place to ensure ongoing PSN compliance Adequate preventative measures in place to mitigate insider - IT Officer has specific responsibility for Cyber Security and we have engaged a specialist partner to advise on industry best practices and standards.
+Microsoft Multi-Factor Authentication is embedded to authenticate users providing an enhanced level of cyber security. threat, including physical and system security Insider threat mitigated through recruitment and line management processes A complete restructure and update of the technical approach for the infrastructure has resulted in a move to a zero trust model.
+Advice received from NCSC on specific activity alerts, the increased threat of globalised ransomware and malware attacks. -